facebookexperimental/libunifex/doc/concepts.md

 customise `get_execution_policy()` for its type to return `std::execution::par`.

-A sender that has multiple threads availble can then call `get_execution_policy(receiver)` and choose how to invoke the `set_value()` methods based on this.
+A sender that has multiple threads available can then call `get_execution_policy(receiver)` and choose how to invoke the `set_value()` methods based on this.